In this guide 8 sections

 People using anabolic steroids or prohormones.
 This is the most common reason TUDCA appears in bodybuilding circles.
 Oral anabolic steroids are c-17 alpha-alkylated, making them highly hepatotoxic.
 TUDCA is widely used in this context as a liver protection protocol.
 The evidence for its efficacy in this application is largely extrapolated from the hepatitis and cholestasis trials, but the mechanism is directly applicable.

 People with diagnosed NAFLD or elevated liver enzymes.
-If your GP has flagged elevated ALT or AST, TUDCA is one of the few supplements with trial data directly addressing that outcome.
+If your doctor has flagged elevated ALT or AST, TUDCA is one of the few supplements with trial data directly addressing that outcome.
 That said, it is not a substitute for addressing the root causes (excess body fat, alcohol, dietary pattern).

 People in their late 30s and beyond with metabolic risk factors.
 The insulin sensitivity data is particularly relevant here, and the liver’s capacity for regeneration declines with age.
+(Our what happens to your body after 35 guide covers the wider metabolic shift this maps onto, and the daily wellness routine describes the broader habits that protect liver function alongside.)

 It is worth being direct about the limits of the evidence: